Expected centre of mass of the random Kodaira embedding: Introduction and the statement of the main result

 \begin{theorem} Let $X \subset \prj^{N-1}$ be a smooth projective variety.
 With respect to the probability measure on $SL (N ,\cx)$ defined by the Haar measure on $SU(N)$ and an absolutely continuous unitarily invariant measure of finite volume on $\CB:= SL(N, \cx) / SU(N)$ via the natural fibration structure, $\mathbb{E}[\bar{\mu}_X (g)]$ is a constant multiple of the identity matrix. \end{theorem}

 See \S\ref{scrdmt} for the details of the measure on $SL (N ,\cx)$ as stated in the above, defined by the fibration $SU(N) \to SL(N , \cx) \to \CB$; it is also discussed therein that the measure on $SL (N , \cx)$ induced by the Gaussian unitary ensemble on $\CB$ (Example \ref{exgue}) satisfies all the properties stated in the theorem.
+We also note that the absolute continuity of the measure on $\mathcal{B}$ is meant to be with respect to the Haar measure on $\mathcal{B}$.

 The study of K\"ahler and Fubini--Study metrics in connection to the probability theory, such as the random matrix theory, has been an active area of research.
 There are works e.g.~\cite{Ber11,Ber14,Ber17,Ber18,Ber20} by Berman, and \cite{FKZ11,FKZ12a,FKZ13,FlZel,Kle14,KZ14,KZ16,SongZel12} by Ferrari, Flurin, Klevtsov, Song, Zelditch.
 On the other hand, probabilistic aspects of the centre of mass $\bar{\mu}_X (g)$ does not seem to have been actively investigated in the aforementioned works, which is the focus of the present paper.

 As pointed out in the above, whether $\bar{\mu}_X (g)$ itself is a constant multiple of the identity matrix depends on the Chow stability of $X \subset \prj^{N-1}$ by the result of Luo \cite{Luo} and Zhang \cite{Zhang}.
 Such subtleties disappear, however, when we take the average over $g \in SL(N , \cx)$ as in Theorem \ref{mainthm}.